rdvneknc/NoviceHunting/README.md

 # NoviceHunting
-A quite simple amateur 2D shooter game with low and amateur graphics.
+A quite simple  2D shooter game with low and amateur graphics.